Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 * Revisit the guest list.
 Depending on availability and roles they might be more or less suitable.
 Consider,  are the participants able to contribute meaningfully?
 Does it help them in their role?
 * Have a strategy to make the outcomes of the sessions accessible to the wider organisation and consider a way to gather feedback
 * Start with a short review of where you left the last time.
 A quick overview is a great way to set the scene, then proceed with the goal
 * If doing this online, have a template ready.
-Include images from the previous Bytesize Session
+Include images from the previous Bytesize Architecture Session
 * Help participants see the effects of iteration, how they can point at something in the diagram and understand how it got to the current state.
 This is why the **Introspection** step at the end is so valuable.

 The format of each of the Bytesize Architecture Sessions will follow the pattern of the infographic above.
 The goal should change according to how far people converge on the *System Context Diagram* and then, to the selected *Container Diagram*.